bvbohnen/X3_Customizer/Documentation.md

       which use it.
 Fade is removed from sectors which will not have their stars removed.

-      fog_requirement:
+      * fog_requirement:
-          The fog requirement for star removal; all backgrounds affected need a fog above this much.
+        - The fog requirement for star removal; all backgrounds affected need a fog above this much.
+Default of 12 is set for matching the Maelstrom background.
-          This is not as important as fade distance in general, it seems.
-           Set to 12, which is used by a background that shares images with the background used by Maelstrom, which should be faded.
-      fade_distance_requirement_km:
+      * fade_distance_requirement_km:
-          The highest fade distance to allow; all backgrounds affected need a fade_start under this value (to prevent star removal in high visibility sectors).
+        - The highest fade distance to allow; all backgrounds affected need a fade_start under this value (to prevent star removal in high visibility sectors).
 In km.